trackforce/react-native-crypto/README.md

 #### iOS
 * See [Linking Libraries](http://facebook.github.io/react-native/docs/linking-libraries-ios.html)
 OR
-* Drag RCTAes.xcodeproj to your project on Xcode.
+* Drag RCTCrypto.xcodeproj to your project on Xcode.
-* Click on your main project file (the one that represents the .xcodeproj) select Build Phases and drag libRCTAes.a from the Products folder inside the RCTAes.xcodeproj.
+* Click on your main project file (the one that represents the .xcodeproj) select Build Phases and drag libRCTCrypto.a from the Products folder inside the RCTCrypto.xcodeproj.

 #### (Android)